Lost & Found

 Inquiries about lost items can be made by calling the Downtown Transit Station at 434-970-3649 and selecting option 3.
-The staff is available to take your call from 7 am to 8 pm.
-Monday through Saturday and 9 am to 5 pm on Sundays.
+The staff is available to take your call from 7 am to 8 pm Monday through Friday.

 Your safety is one of our top priorities.
 To ensure an enjoyable ride for both you and the people around you, please follow these rules:

 - Shirts, pants/shorts/skirts and shoes must be worn at all times.

 - The active use of tobacco products (including e-cigarettes) is prohibited.

 - The consumption of food and/or beverage is prohibited.
 Transportation of food and/or beverage is permitted if contents are properly sealed and unopened.
 Personal consumption liquids must be contained in a screw top container with the top in place.
 To-go cups with plastic snap tops and open aluminum cans are not allowed.

 - Excessive noise, disruptive behavior, and/or profanity is prohibited.
 Passengers may be asked to leave the bus without a refund if their actions disturb or threaten the safety of the operator or other passengers.

 - Aisleways are to remain clear during the duration of your trip.

 - Headphones are to be used with all audio devices.

 - No other acts prohibited by law.